Calder & Hebble Navigation

 The Calder & Hebble Navigation once served a very industrial area, but is now a rural and peaceful route, where the local people are known for their friendliness.

-The navigation, which is part-canal and part-river, connects the Yorkshire and Pennine canals, and provides easy access for walking in the Pennines.
-Canal enthusiasts will appreciate the unusual waterways architecture, including quirky leaver-operated locks.
+The navigation, which is part-canal and part-river, connects the Yorkshire and Pennine canals, and provides easy access for walking or fishing in the Pennines.
+For instance, a long-distance footpath meets the towpath near Brighouse.
+Canal enthusiasts will appreciate the unusual waterways architecture, including quirky lever-operated locks.

 The small towns of Brighouse and Sowerby Bridge are full of interest and local colour, while Wakefield has many attractions, including a redeveloped waterfront area, the Hepworth Art Gallery, and canoeing, sailing and windsurfing at Pugneys Country Park.